Sarah Childress Polk: Later life

 After attending the inauguration of Zachary Taylor on March 4, 1849, Polk and her husband left by horse and carriage to their new home, Polk Place, in Nashville, Tennessee.
-Upon arriving in Tennessee, to Polk's disappointment, Polk Place was not yet fully finished or completed.
+Upon arriving in Tennessee, to Polk's disappointment, Polk Place was not yet fully finished.
 They then went from Nashville to Columbia to spend two weeks with her mother-in-law before going to spend a few days in Murfreesboro with her family before returning to Nashville.
 Three months later, James Polk died of cholera, having had the shortest retirement of any U.S. president.
 He was 53 years old.

 Polk remained in Polk Place throughout these later years of her widowhood rarely leaving, becoming a bit of a recluse.
 She did not start hosting guests until a few years after her husband's death.
 She hosted distinguished and popular guests throughout her widowhood, such as Abram Hewitt, Edward Cooper, John C. Calhoun II, John Catron, George Bancroft, among numerous others, including Presidents Rutherford B. Hayes and Grover Cleveland.

 Once widowed, Polk unofficially adopted a grandniece, Sarah Polk Jetton, nicknamed "Sallie" (1847–1924), and saw her as her own daughter.
 After Polk's niece died, she was brought to live with Polk.
 They lived together in Nashville until Polk's death in 1891 at the age of 87.